Egbert-Azure/egbert-azure.Github.io/_posts/2024-06-16-Electronic-Knighst.md

 ## Section 21ENf01

 First of all, this shows how correspondence chess goes.
-The tournament started in 2021, and we are now—four years later—in the finals.
+The tournament started in 2021, and we are now—three years later—in the finals.
 That sets things in perspective.
 I have to say it was a great decision by USCF to move to the ICCF server with this engine-free format.
 It makes things much easier than with email.
 The start date was 1/19/2024, and the end date is 7/19/2026.

 As of May 2024, I was on the top 100 player list and ranked as [nr.
 73 Schroeer](https://www.uschess.org/component/option,com_top_players/Itemid,371?op=list&month=2405&f=usa&l=C:Top%20Correspondence%20Ratings.&h=Correspondence%20Players), Egbert Heinrich (30088451) with ELO 2099.